Business Simulations: Everything you need to know

 The benefits of business simulations are countless, and that’s regardless of whether they are used in secondary education, higher education, or as an internal system in businesses to help develop and challenge employees.

-- Risk-free learning – In the real world, many people are crippled by indecisiveness, it’s normal.
+In the real world, many people are crippled by indecisiveness, it’s normal.
 The fear of doing something wrong often outweighs the courage to do something right, and so a vicious cycle emerges.
 Business simulations, by providing an environment where decisions do not result in real-world risk, teach people to make balanced decisions and feel confident in executing them.
 This is a classic confidence-building activity.

-- The application of theory – There’s so much that we know, that we don’t really know we know.
+There’s so much that we know, that we don’t really know we know.
 Until the opportunity to use our knowledge and theory arise, often it lays dormant or unknown inside of us.
 Providing environments to test this concept is vital to bringing out the best in people and showing them how capable and pragmatic they can be.